jschrier/blog/_posts/2025-07-10-Software-Defined-Radio.md

 # Resources

+- [Paul Nahin, Science of Radio](https://amzn.to/3ImLRvI) --- i really enjoy Nahin's books.
+This isn't about SDR, per se, but would set you up with the fundamentals.
 - [Clark & Clark, "Practical SDR](https://nostarch.com/practical-sdr) --- seems like a nice book to start with
 - [RTL-SDR](https://www.rtl-sdr.com/about-rtl-sdr/) is kind of the right place to start. $30, well documented and engineered.
 RX only.
 - [HackRF Pro](https://greatscottgadgets.com/hackrf/pro/) -- $400.
 RX/TX.
 Again, well supported and documented